hexinpeter/SMD_PROJ3/README.md

 ## Assumptions

-* Only Victoria locations or postcodes[3000 - 3999] will be provided.
+* Only Victoria locations and postcodes[3000 - 3999] are allowed in the usage of this application

 ## Installation